streamlink/streamlink/docs/plugin_matrix.rst

 ltv_lsm_lv              ltv.lsm.lv           Yes   No    Streams may be geo-restricted to Latvia. mediaklikk              - mediaklikk.hu      Yes   No    Streams may be geo-restricted to Hungary.
                         - m4sport.hu
-mitele                  mitele.es            Yes   No    Streams may be geo-restricted to Spain. mjunoon                 mjunoon.tv           Yes   Yes   Streams may be geo-restricted to Pakistan. mrtmk                   play.mrt.com.mk      Yes   Yes   Streams may be geo-restricted to North Macedonia.
+mediavitrina            mediavitrina.ru      Yes   No    Streams may be geo-restricted to Russia. mitele                  mitele.es            Yes   No    Streams may be geo-restricted to Spain. mjunoon                 mjunoon.tv           Yes   Yes   Streams may be geo-restricted to Pakistan. mrtmk                   play.mrt.com.mk      Yes   Yes   Streams may be geo-restricted to North Macedonia.